 Qualifying Papers: Not counted for final ranking:

-The aim of the paper is to test the candidates’s ability to read and understand serious discursive prose, and to express his ideas clearly and correctly, in English and Indian language concerned.
+The paper aims to test the candidates’s ability to read and understand serious discursive prose and to express their ideas clearly and correctly, in the English and Indian languages concerned.

 • Paper ‐ B: English Language Syllabus 300 Marks.